TripleslateSoftware/provenance/packages/provenance/README.md

 $provenance
 ```

-`$provenance/index.js` and `$provenance/index.d.ts` will be written on vite dev server start and build.
+`$provenance/index.js` and `$provenance/index.d.ts` will be written on vite dev server start and build and do not need to be checked in.
+Optionally, add $provenance to `.prettierignore` and `.eslintignore`.

 ### create auth object